St. Hilary’s Day Care Centre PROGRAM STATEMENT

 Cubby Communication boards: are used for reminders on daily or weekly activities

-Entryway Communication board and information centre: Families can also find information about community programs, fundraising activities and other informative flyers in the entryway passage into the daycare.
+Entryway Communication board and information centre: Families can also find information about community programs and other informative flyers in the entryway passage into the daycare.

 In addition to all of the above visual communication, we at St. Hilary’s take great pleasure in daily verbal communication with parents and caretakers.
 We encourage families to enter the classrooms during drop off and pick up to interact with us and share information that will not only helps us to best meet the needs of the children, but also helps us to improve our entire program and services.